Noun Case > Locative Internal > Comprehensive Case (CMP)

 Many tombstones are [scattered] throughout the graveyard.

-The [broken] tombstone is [scattered] throughout the graveyard.
+The [broken] tombstone was [scattered] throughout the graveyard.